Learn About Perirenal Abscess

 Most perirenal abscesses are caused by a urinary tract infection that starts in the bladder.
 It then spreads to the kidney, and to the area around the kidney.
 Surgery in the urinary tract or reproductive system or a bloodstream infection can also lead to a perirenal abscess.

-The biggest risk factor for perirenal abscess is kidney stones, by blockage of urine flow.
+The biggest risk factor for perirenal abscess is kidney stones, which may block urine flow.
 This provides a place for an infection to grow.
 Bacteria tend to stick to the stones and antibiotics cannot kill the bacteria there.

 Stones are found in 20% to 60% of people with perirenal abscess.
 Other risk factors for perirenal abscess include: